 Highway 61 divides this area's 148 acres (58 acres to the east and 90 acres to the west).
 The area consists of approximately 80 percent timbered land and 20 percent open land.

-Our most widely distributed early spring flower.
-Flower stalks bear several flowers branching from the main stem; flowers with 2 sepals that fall off as the flower opens; 5 petals, white (sometimes pink) with distinct pink veining; 5 pink stamens.
+Spring beauty is our most widely distributed early spring flower.
+The flower stalks bear several flowers branching from the main stem; the flowers have 2 sepals that fall off as the flower opens; petals 5, white (sometimes pink) with distinct pink veining; and 5 pink stamens.
 Blooms February–May.
-Leaves 1 or 2 basal and 1 opposite pair on stems, narrow, lanceolate, tapering to a sessile base, dark green, sometimes purplish, fleshy.
+Leaves: 1 or 2 basal, and 1 opposite pair on stems; narrow, lanceolate, tapering to a sessile base, dark green, sometimes purplish, fleshy.
 Root a rounded corm.